Coayala/MetaboDirect/docs/index.md

 ## Introduction

 **MetaboDirect** is a Python and R based pipeline for the analysis of Direct Injection FT-ICR Mass Spectrometry data.
-The MetaboDirect pipeline takes a Formularity (Tolić et al., 2017) *report* and a *sample information* file as inputs and automatically performs all the analysis described below including: sample filtering, m/z filtering, normalization of intensities, thermodynamic index calculation, annotation of molecular formulas using the KEGG database (Kanehisa & Goto, 2000), statistical analysis and construction of transformation networks using Cytoscape (Shannon et al., 2003)
+The MetaboDirect pipeline takes a Formularity (Tolić et al., 2017) *report* and a *sample information* file as inputs and automatically performs all the analysis described below including: sample filtering, m/z filtering, normalization of intensities, thermodynamic index calculation, annotation of molecular formulas using the KEGG database (Kanehisa & Goto, 2000), statistical analysis and construction of transformation networks using Cytoscape (Shannon et al., 2003).

+An companion script `test_normalization.py` is included to help selecting the best normalization method, and should be run before the main MetaboDirect pipeline.
+For more information about the companion script check the section: **(Optional Step) Test normalization methods**

 ## Quick Start